 2019 Yen and Australian dollar

 At the beginning of 2019, the Yen suddenly increased in relative value by 7% against the Australian dollar.
 The increase happened within minutes without any notice.
-This could have occurred due to a variety of reasons, including lower than normal liquidity and fear of global slowdown.
+This could have occurred due to a variety of reasons, including lower-than-normal liquidity and fear of a global slowdown.
 One contributing factor was that on the morning of the crash, Apple stated that its profits were down due to a slowdown in China.
 The news drove investors to buy the yen, which is considered a safe-haven currency.